nikolashn/basque/MANUAL.md

 #### Write statements
 Syntax: `write <expression>;`

-Outputs an expression to standard output (converting numeric expressions to `u64` and then to decimal strings of numbers)
+Outputs an expression to standard output (converting numeric expressions to `u64` and then to decimal strings of numbers).
+These are temporary and will eventually be replaced with library functions.
 ```
 write "Hello world!\n"; # Hello world!
 write 7*12; # 84